stfc/PSycloneBench/benchmarks/smallmatvec/manual_versions/libxsmm/README.md

 results: results of running this benchmark on Skylake processors

-submitRun.lsf: a sample script for running this benchmark with
+submitRun.lsf: a sample script for running this benchmark with lsf (on
-    lsf.
-The path in this submission script will have to be changed for the particular environment.
+    Scafell Pike).
+The value of <LOCATION> in this submission script would have to be set appropriately for the particular environment.